Methods of payment Abuse

-You may have had a problem when Ubuntu cannot find computers running Windows or cannot access network resources via Samba.
+You may have experienced a problem where Ubuntu cannot find Windows computers or cannot access network resources via Samba.
 This situation is common for many distributions with the Gnome GUI.
-Previously, the reason for this was due to a bug in GVFS, but since then several other reasons have arisen.
-In this article, we will tell you how to solve the problem, configure Ubuntu to work with Windows or Samba balls and retrain Nautilus and Dolphin so that they can see all network resources.
+The reason for this used to be due to a bug in GVFS, but several other reasons have since emerged.
+This article will show you how you can fix the problem, configure Ubuntu to work with Windows or Samba balls and retrain Nautilus and Dolphin so they can see all network resources.

-Ubuntu may not see the Windows network due to Microsoft's rejection of the SMB1 protocol and the transition to the SMB2 and SMB3 protocols, which do not have network detection capabilities.
-To display network resources on Ubuntu, either avahi or the SMB1 protocol is used, so you will not be able to see the Windows balloon without turning the outdated protocol back on in the registry.
+Ubuntu may not be able to see the Windows network due to Microsoft abandoning the SMB1 protocol and moving to SMB2 and SMB3 protocols, which do not have network discovery capabilities.
+Ubuntu uses either avahi or the SMB1 protocol to display network resources, so you can't see a Windows balloon without enabling the obsolete protocol back in the registry.

-Also, Windows will not see Samba balls due to the lack of support for the new WS-Discovery service.
-To solve this problem, you need to install the WSDD service separately.
-But an even bigger problem was disabling support for the SMB1 protocol on the Samba 4.11 server, which is why Nautils and Dolphin stopped seeing not only Windows balls, but Linux too.
-The solution to the problem can be either installing Avahi on the Samba server, or enabling support for the old SMB1 protocol on the Samba server.
+Also, Windows will not see Samba balls because of the lack of support for the new WS-Discovery service.
+To solve this problem you need to install the WSDD service separately.
+But an even bigger problem was the disabling of SMB1 protocol support on the Samba 4.11 server, which caused Nautils and Dolphin to stop seeing not only Windows balls, but Linux balls as well.
+The solution to the problem can be either installing Avahi on the Samba server or enabling support for the old SMB1 protocol on the Samba server.

 Enabling SMB1 protocol support

-In order for the Samba server to be available on the Windows network, it is necessary to enable support for the SMB1 protocol.
+In order for the Samba server to be available in the Windows network, it is necessary to enable SMB1 protocol support.

 To do this, edit the /etc/samba/smb.conf file as follows: